 According to global hospitality industry analytics provider STR, Average Day Rates (ADR) for hotel rooms in the EU have increased an average of 15% across all major EU holiday destinations this month alone.
 The exception is France which now projects an average cost of £168 a day, down from the ridiculous ADR of £197.

 Predictably, hotels and other accommodation providers in the EU have suffered a 31% drop in visitors year-over-year, while camping grounds, trailer parks, and similar spots report only a 13% decrease from pre-pandemic levels.

-Air travel seems to be slowly bouncing back, growing steadily each month and currently sitting at 86% that of the traffic seen in 2019.
+Air travel seems to be slowly bouncing back, steadily growing each month and currently sitting at 86% of the traffic seen in 2019.

 Unsurprisingly, the cost of air travel this month has increased a total of 7.8%, well above the rate of inflation seen in June of 2021 at 1.7%.

-The cost to rent a vehicle in some of the EU’s most popular holiday destinations has more than doubled compared to prices in 2019.
-Soaring prices are largely the product of an insatiable post-COVID demand for travel, a looming energy crisis, and recession fears.
+The cost to rent a vehicle in some of the EU’s most popular holiday destinations more than doubled compared to prices in 2019.
+Soaring prices largely result from an insatiable post-COVID demand for travel, a looming energy crisis, and recession fears.

 The result?
 Not enough staff, not enough cars, and a demand that far outstrips their ability to accommodate.

 Why the energy crisis is putting UK residents off the idea of international travel

 In response to the Russo-Ukrainian conflict, major western oil importers imposed sanctions that made it difficult to clear Russian oil transactions through the bank.